So you have a fussy eater on your hands...

 Look, touch, smell.

-1. Simply let your child look, touch & smell the foods they don't like without them actually having to eat it, let them familiarize themselves with different foods & research suggests that the exposure to fruits & veg will lead to an increased chance of liking it!
+1. Simply let your child look, touch & smell the foods they don't like without them actually having to eat it, let them familiarise themselves with different foods & research suggests that the exposure to fruits & veg will lead to an increased chance of liking it!

 Colour, variation, texture.

 2. Make it look pleasing.
 Colours, variation, texture the more variegated, the better.
 Wouldn't you rather eat something that looked beautiful?
-A plate of food that looks visually pleasing is going to be more appealing to a toddler then the brown mush in a jar that states its Shepherds Pie!
+A plate of food that looks visually pleasing is going to be more appealing to a toddler than the brown mush in a jar that states its Shepherds Pie!

 Music, enhance, taste.